Wireless security: EAP-versions

 This stands for the Lightweight Extensible Authentication Protocol.
 This protocol is based on 802.1X and helps minimize the original security flaws by using WEP and a sophisticated key management system.
-This EAP-version is safer than EAP-MD5.
+This EAP version is safer than EAP-MD5.
 This also uses MAC address authentication.
 LEAP is not secure; THC-LeapCracker can be used to break Cisco's version of LEAP and be used against computers connected to an access point in the form of a dictionary attack.
-Anwrap and asleap finally are other crackers capable of breaking LEAP.
+Anwrap and asleap are other crackers capable of breaking LEAP.